vgribok/exiftool-mcp-server/README.md

 3. **Open the Debug panel** by clicking the Debug icon on the left sidebar or pressing `Cmd+Shift+D` (macOS) / `Ctrl+Shift+D` (Windows/Linux).

-4. **Select the "Debug MCP Server Dev Mode" configuration** from the dropdown at the top of the Debug panel.
+4. **Select the "Debug MCP Server" configuration** from the dropdown at the top of the Debug panel.

 5. **Start debugging** by pressing the green play button or hitting `F5`.
-This will launch your MCP server with the Node.js inspector enabled and pause at the first line (`--inspect-brk`).

 6. **Use the integrated terminal** in VSCode to interact with your MCP server as needed (e.g., send JSON input to stdin).
+For example, to extract and evaluate EXIF data from the file named `IMG_4985.HEIC` located in the `~/Downloads/delme` directory using the MCP server, you can send the following JSON request to the server's standard input while debugging:
+    ```json
+    {
+      "id": "example-request-1",
+      "params": {
+        "args": ["-json", "/Users/yourusername/Downloads/delme/IMG_4985.HEIC"]
+      }
+    }
+    ```

+    Replace `/Users/yourusername` with your actual home directory path.

 7. **When your code hits a breakpoint**, VSCode will pause execution, allowing you to inspect variables, step through code, and evaluate expressions.